The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 12. 1139 AD Pope Innocent II goes further and decrees all priestly marriages void.

 It is not only patently impossible for a church man or office to void a marriage blessed by God and consumated by the parties to the marriage- for what God has joined let no man put asunder.
 Again celibacy implies and guarantees a separate or hierarchical priestly-laity divide (Ibid John Oakes, evidenceforchristianity.org).
+This is further Nicolaitanism.

 Again, Jesus didn't ordain his apostles priests, let alone only pick celibate men as his apostles.
-He did invite them to the new seder in Jerusalem in his name, a non Priestly, non Temple sacrifice, while the family folk of the Apostles were necessarily safely back in Galillee, See Table of Lord Meditation N. 21 at tobinhitt.com.
+He did invite them to the new seder in Jerusalem in his name, a non Priestly, non Temple sacrifice, while the family folk of the Apostles were necessarily safely back in Galillee, See Table of Lord Meditation N. 21 http://www.zionpentecostmission.com/table-of-lord-medn21.html.

 Thus, we see another boundless Church decree, in the area of sexuality, made without respect to scripture for the purposes of Nicolaitan control.